IKoshelev/dotnet-practice-starter/readme.md

 dotnet run;
 ```

-Open page `https://localhost:5002/` and login with username: alice, password: alice or username: bob, password: bob.
-You should see a page with information about currently logged-in user abd DB connections statuses.
+Open page `https://localhost:5002/` and login with username: `alice`, password: `alice` or username: `bob`, password: `bob`.
+You should see a page with information about currently logged-in user and DB connections statuses.

 Navigate to `http://localhost:5340/` to see your application logs.